ShivamPawar2799/CS605_Fall24_Shivam_Pawar/Assignment05/Testcase.md

 | **6** | Deleting a Node with Two Children | 1.
 Insert the node ("Raghav", "567-890-1234") as the left child of "Yash".<br>2.
 Delete the node with the name "Yash". | The node "Yash" should be removed, and the in-order successor should take its place. | Node "Yash" was removed, and the in-order successor took its place. |

 ## Conclusion
 This document outlines the test cases for the binary search tree implementation.
-Each test case includes the steps to perform, the expected outcome, and space for actual observations.
+Each test case includes the steps to perform, the expected outcome.